quicwg/wg-materials/charter/charter.md

 to carefully consider its impact on the diverse set of applications that have adopted QUIC as a transport.

-A second area of work for the WG is other QUIC-related specifications and documents, such as it applicability and manageability statements, improved operation with load balancers, the specifications of qlog logging schemas, etc.
+The second area of work is supporting the operability of QUIC, which includes specifications and documents, such as it applicability and manageability statements, improved operation with load balancers, the specifications of qlog logging schemas, etc.

-A third area of work is the specification of new extensions to QUIC.
+The third area of work is the specification of new extensions to QUIC.
 These extensions need to have general applicability to multiple application protocols.
 The WG may decide to publish such extensions as Informational or Experimental documents, e.g., to allow vendors to